meeting initial needs in literacy

 - Detailed and proven lesson plans for teachers or teacher aides to follow

-The MiniLit Sage Kit contains all necessary teacher and student resources to run up to two groups (one Part A group and one Part B group).
-Consumable resources to run additional Part A or Part B groups can be purchased separately.
+The MiniLit Kit contains all necessary Teacher and Student resources to run up to two groups (one Level 1 group and one Level 2 group).
+Student resources to run additional Level 1 or Level 2 groups can be purchased separately.

 - Teacher Manual